-The submitted survey is to have:
+The submitted survey must:

-- A comprehensive report additional to that prepared as part of the cadastral survey dataset lodged with LINZ.
+- Include a comprehensive report additional to that prepared as part of the cadastral survey dataset lodged with LINZ.
 This additional report is to discuss the complexities of the definition, the issues encountered and their resolution, and any logistic or client or professional difficulties encountered.
-Site photographs and aerial imagery should be attached to the report where possible to assist the examiner to relate to the survey submitted; and - A reasonable degree of complexity with regard to the definition of the external boundaries of the land being subdivided (see para 3.2.2.3 below); and - Where completed under the Cadastral Survey Rules 2010- - If boundaries are Class A, it is to have not less than two lots or sections, except where the survey is for the removal of limitations-as-to-parcels when one lot is acceptable.
-In either case, all external boundary points must be defined by survey and monumented by the candidate's survey; or - If the majority of boundaries are Class B the survey must contain not less than three lots or sections with the area encompassed by non-boundary marks occupied by the survey being not less than 10 hectares.
-At least three existing external boundary points must be defined by survey and monumented by the candidate's survey. - A survey with no Class A or Class B boundaries is unacceptable. - Where the survey was completed under the Surveyor-General's Rules 2002/2 - If Class I it is to have not less than two lots or sections, except where the survey is for the removal of limitations-as-to-parcels when one lot is acceptable.
-In either case, all external boundary points must be defined by survey and monumented by the candidates survey; or - If Class II the survey must contain not less than four lots or sections with the area encompassed by the traverse (excluding adoptions) being not less than five hectares.
-At least two existing boundary lines must be defined by the survey on the ground by the candidate's survey; or - If Class III the survey must contain not less than three lots or sections with the area encompassed by the traverse (excluding adoptions) being not less than thirty hectares.
-At least two existing boundary lines must be defined by the survey on the ground by the candidate's survey;
+Site photographs and aerial imagery should be attached to the report where possible to assist the examiner to relate to the survey submitted; and - Have a reasonable degree of complexity with regard to the definition of the external boundaries of the land being subdivided (see para 3.2.2.3 below); and - Be completed under the Rules for Cadastral Survey 2010 - Contain some Class A or Class B primary parcel boundaries - If boundaries are Class A, have not less than two lots or sections, except where the survey is for the removal of limitations-as-to-parcels when one lot is acceptable.
+In either case, all external boundary points must be defined by survey and monumented by the candidate's survey; or - If the majority of boundaries are Class B, contain not less than three lots or sections with the area encompassed by non-boundary marks occupied by the survey being not less than 10 hectares.
+At least three existing external boundary points must be defined by survey and monumented by the candidate's survey.